dexit/wordpress-project-boilerplate/readme.md

 # Wordpress Project Boilerplate
-A balnk theme to be used for WordPress-powered projects.
+A blank theme to be used for WordPress-powered projects.

 ## Features
 * Bootstrap 3 Based